-Note that in the figure below, 17% of students reported as belonging to more than one race or ethnicity, so the percentages will not add up to a perfect 100%.
+Note that in the figure below, 17% of students reported belonging to more than one race or ethnicity, so the percentages will not add up to a perfect 100%.

 The geographic make-up of the class of 2025 is fairly spread out.
 The most well-represented regions are the West, Mid-Atlantic, and New England.
 The least represented region is the Mid-West.

 SAT/ACT Test Scores and GPA You Need to get into Dartmouth

-(The following data is representative of the Class of 2024, as testing data for the class of 2025 was not made available due to Dartmouth’s testing optional policy.)
+(The following data is representative of the Class of 2024, as testing data for the class of 2025 and 2026 was not made available due to Dartmouth’s testing optional policy.)

 To have a chance at being admitted to Dartmouth, students will need to achieve mostly A’s in high school while taking the most difficult coursework available to them.

 However, 94% of those students had earned a spot in the top 10% of their high school graduating class, and more than 500 students (a little less than half) in the incoming class were either the valedictorian or salutatorian of their high school class.

-Furthermore, there are some Dartmouth University GPA requirements that applicants should be aware of.
+Furthermore, there are some Dartmouth GPA requirements that applicants should be aware of.
 All though there are exceptions to the averages, most admitted transfer students have a 3.7 GPA or above.
-So, it is safe to assume that students will need to target a GPA close to 4.0 to be considered a competitive applicant.
+So, it is safe to assume that students will need to target a GPA close to 4.0 to be considered competitive applicants.

 What SAT and ACT Test Scores are Required To Get Into Dartmouth?